Pimples after microneedling - why do you get them and how do you avoid them?

 Yes.
 Mild and temporary pimples or breakouts can be normal and usually improve day by day and often disappear within 3–5 days.

-Can I treat the pimples directly after microneedling?
+Can I treat the pimples immediately after microneedling?

 Avoid strong acne products and active ingredients for the first 48 hours.
-Let the skin calm down first and focus on mild hydration and cleanliness.
+Let the skin calm down first and focus on gentle hydration and cleanliness.

 Do pimples after microneedling mean I did something wrong?

 Not necessarily.
 It can be a normal inflammatory reaction.
-If it happens often, it may help to reduce the needle depth, decrease pressure, and review aftercare.
+If it happens often, it may help to reduce the needle depth, decrease the pressure, and review the aftercare.

 When should I be concerned about breakouts after microneedling?